exis-io/Exis/core/coreRiffle/README.md

 4. **JS**: seamless connections between the languages using **gopherjs**, but Javascript is the only language that can't use the same websocket implementation as the rest of the lot.

+## Interfaces

+The top level package implements abstract features as well as messaging.
+Because the interfaces between the core and the individual languages are so different, each wrapper ends up being a little different.

+The core implements:

+* Messaging logic
+* Abstract connection management
+* Domain object
+* Cumin (automatic type validation)
+* Serialization

+Wrappers have to either expose or invoke the following, depending on the structure of control of the platform:

+**Connection**: Send, Receive
+**Invoker**: Invoke handler methods, pass appropriate arguments to Domains **Persistence**: Save, Load security information

+These interfaces are defined in `wrapperinterfaces.go`.
+Note that the wrappers are all also written in Go and are themselves wrapped by the final target language.
+Each wrapper has a subpackage within the core directory.